 - 3 tbsp pistachios, chopped

-- Pour cream, milk, cream, sugar and vanilla bean paste into a small saucepan and place over a medium heat.
+- Pour cream, milk, sugar, and vanilla bean paste into a small saucepan and place over a medium heat.
 Using a wooden spoon, stir until sugar is dissolved and bring mixture to the boil.
 Remove from heat and set aside.

 - Place two tablespoons of boiling water into small cup or bowl.
 Using a teaspoon, stir in gelatine until dissolved.
 Transfer into milk mixture, stirring thoroughly.

 - Pour into 8.5cm Maxwell and Williams ramekins and place in fridge for 3-4 hours or until set.

 - In the meantime, prepare citrus segments.
 Using a sharp knife, cut the bottom and top off the orange.
 Sit flat onto chopping board and working top to bottom, slice skin off including the white pith to expose flesh.
 Cut out each segment and transfer into a small bowl.
 Repeat steps with each citrus fruit and set aside.